 - Medical students must not hold a graduate degree and must be in good standing as determined by their registrar.

-The Application Form for Domestic Students is available here.
+The Application Form for Domestic Students will be available in December 2017 for SURP 2018 intake.

 Please take note regarding changes that have been made to the funding policy.